Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-An example of oversampling technique is SMOTE, which consists in selecting samples that are close in the feature space, drawing a line between them and generating new samples along it~\cite{Chawla2002Smote}.
-Although such techniques seen interesting, they may generate results that produce data leakage if they do not consider the time when creating synthetic samples.
-For instance, consider Figure~\ref{fig:oversampling}, where we present again a dataset with two classes, with the same classes and problems as Figure~\ref{fig:undersampling}.
-In the first case, in Figure~\ref{fig:oversampling_01}, we see the original dataset distribution, where the class red/orange is the minority one.
-In Figure~\ref{fig:oversampling_02} the problem of data leakage is shown: the artificial data generated (with dashed line and circles) is based on all the dataset, without considering any temporal information.
+An example of the oversampling technique is SMOTE, which consists in selecting samples that are close in the feature space, drawing a line between them, and generating new samples along with it~\cite{Chawla2002Smote}.
+Although such techniques are interesting, they may generate results that produce data leakage if they do not consider the time when creating synthetic samples.
+For instance, consider Fig.~\ref{fig:oversampling}, where we present again a \review{hypothetical dataset distribution} with two classes, with the same classes and problems as Fig.~\ref{fig:undersampling}.
+In the first case, in Fig.~\ref{fig:oversampling_01}, we see the original dataset distribution, where the class red/orange is the minority one.
+In Fig.~\ref{fig:oversampling_02} the problem of data leakage is shown: the artificial data generated (with dashed lines and circles) is based on all the dataset, without considering any temporal information.
 Thus, we can see the orange concept/sub-class at time 0 in the synthetic instances, which does not represent the real distribution of this class at that time (this problem happens all the time in this case, with the red concept/sub-class being shown even at time 4).
-In contrast, in Figure~\ref{fig:oversampling_03} we can see an oversampling technique that considers the temporal information, generating synthetic data that correspond to the actual concept/sub-class of a given time, resulting in the same distribution of concepts/sub-classes as the original data.
-Despite of also being an interesting approach, for the cybersecurity context, oversampling works in feature level, which means that it may not generate synthetic raw data.
-For instance, if we consider these data as being applications, oversampling will only create synthetic feature vectors and not real applications that actually work.
+In contrast, in Fig.~\ref{fig:oversampling_03} we can see an oversampling technique that considers the temporal information, generating synthetic data that correspond to the actual concept/sub-class of a given time, resulting in the same distribution of concepts/sub-classes as the original data.
+Despite also being an interesting approach, for the cybersecurity context, oversampling works at the feature level, which means that it may not generate synthetic raw data.
+For instance, if we consider these data as being applications, oversampling will only create synthetic feature vectors and not real applications that work.

-\todo[inline]{Andre: One discussion we must provide is on how security literature handles undersampling.
-If you do cluster sampling and keep percentage, it is not a bad practice.
-However, cluster sampling should be followed by confidence testing.
-Do other works in security perform any type of confidence testing in their results (and discuss)?}